-“I love clichés,” says Martin Parr, so his new book Think of Scotland, is expectedly accented with tartan and cans of Irn Bru, plus “all the things you would expect to see in Scotland: Highland games, the kilt, Scottish dancing, the food.
+“I love clichés,” says Parr of his project and book of the same name, Think of Scotland.
+The work is accordingly accented with tartan and cans of Irn Bru, plus “all the things you would expect to see in Scotland: Highland games, the kilt, Scottish dancing, the food.
 All the things you associate with Scotland in terms of clichés are things that I like,” he says.
+Think of Scotland was made over a 25-year period in which Parr has visited locations across the length and breadth of the country, from Ayrshire to Aberdeenshire and from Orkney to the Western Isles.

 "All the things you would expect to see in Scotland: Highland games, the kilt, Scottish dancing, the food.
 All the things you associate with Scotland in terms of clichés are things that I like"